 About CalculateMyBMI.net

-Body Mass Index remains one of the most widely used health screening metrics in the world, recommended by the World Health Organization (WHO), the Centers for Disease Control and Prevention (CDC), and healthcare providers globally.
-The National Heart, Lung, and Blood Institute (NHLBI) also endorses BMI as a key indicator for assessing weight-related health risks.
-Yet many people have never calculated their BMI, or do not understand what their number means in context.
+CalculateMyBMI.net exists to make BMI and body-composition screening tools available for free, without account creation or invasive data collection.
+Body Mass Index is recommended by the World Health Organization (WHO), the Centers for Disease Control and Prevention (CDC), and the National Heart, Lung, and Blood Institute (NHLBI) as a first-line screening metric — but many people have never calculated their BMI or seen it interpreted in context.

 Free Forever